eecarus/nd801_popular-movies-part1/README.md

 - You will use adapters and custom list layouts to populate list views.
 - You will incorporate libraries to simplify the amount of code you need to write

+## Important setup information
+- In order to avoid exposing an API key to github, I chose to use a resource file that I have added to my gitignore file.
+This file is called `secrets.xml`.
+In it, this code expects a property called `api_moviedb_api_key` that contains a valid MovieDB API token.
+The code loads the key before making API calls.

 ## Attributions and references

 - [Storing Secret Keys in Android](https://github.com/codepath/android_guides/wiki/Storing-Secret-Keys-in-Android)